roldanjr/pomatez-website/contents/features/index.md

     heading: Dark Theme
     description: Allowing the user to use Dark Mode to reduce eye strain and improves visibility for user with low vision and those who are sensitive to bright light.

+  - icon: browser
+    heading: Toggle Native Titlebar
+    description: Allowing the user to switch between default custom titlebar to a native one and vice versa.
+This feature is useful for some users.

   - icon: timer
     heading: Timer Animation
     description: Allowing the user to disable timer progress animation to reduce the CPU usage to the app least required.
 It is really useful for some people.